cfe-lab/MiCall/docs/steps.md

     codon
   * g2p_overlap - count of reads at this position that overlapped with the V3LOOP G2P mapping and were ignored.
+* amino_detail.csv - same fields as amino.csv
+* blast.csv
+  * contig_name - name that appears in amino_detail.csv and nuc_detail.csv
+  * ref_name - reference name that BLAST found matches in
+  * score - calculated by BLAST
+  * match - fraction of the sequence that matched the reference
+  * pident - percentage of the matching part that was identical to the reference
+  * start - start position of the matching part in the contig sequence
+  * end - end position of the matching part in the contig sequence
+  * ref_start - start position of the matching part in the reference sequence
+  * ref_end - end position of the matching part in the reference sequence
+* cascade.csv - number of read pairs that flow through the pipeline steps
+  * demultiplexed - count from the raw FASTQ
+  * v3loop - aligned with V3LOOP
+  * g2p - valid reads to count in G2P
+  * prelim_map - mapped to other references on first pass
+  * remap - mapped to other references after remapping
+  * aligned - aligned with a reference and merged with mate
+* conseq.csv
+  * region - seed region it mapped to
+  * q-cutoff - minimum quality score
+  * consensus-percent-cutoff - to be included in a mixture, a variant must make up at least this fraction of the total valid counts
+  * offset - using the seed reference's coordinate system, this is the 1-based index of the first character in the consensus sequence.
+  * sequence - the consensus sequence, aligned to the codon reading frame.
+    Adding the number of dashes in offset will align the first base in the consensus sequence with its corresponding base in the seed reference.
+The whole consensus sequence may not be aligned with the seed reference because of insertions and deletions.
+Mixtures above the cutoff are displayed as [IUPAC nucleotide codes].
+If deletions are present above the cutoff, the nucleotide code is lower case.
+* conseq_ins.csv
+  * qname - query name from the read
+  * fwd_rev - F for forward reads, R for reverse
+  * refname - seed reference the read mapped to
+  * pos - 1-based position in the consensus sequence that this insertion follows
+  * insert - the nucleotide sequence that was inserted
+  * qual - the Phred quality scores for the inserted sequence
+* contigs.csv
+  * genotype - the reference name with the best BLAST result
+  * match - the fraction of the contig that matched in BLAST
+  * contig - the nucleotide sequence of the assembled contig
 * coord_ins.csv - insertions in consensus sequence, relative to coordinate reference.
   * seed - seed reference the reads mapped to